 Once Burst Read is enabled, it will remain enabled until the device is power-cycled or reset.
-The SPI and QPI mode 4READ read commands support the wrap around feature after Burst Read is enabled.
+The SPI and QPI mode 4READ and 4READ4B read commands support the wrap around feature after Burst Read is enabled.
 To change the wrap depth, resend the Burst Read instruction with the appropriate Wrap Code.
 To disable Burst Read, send the Burst Read instruction with Wrap Code 1xh.
-QPI "0Bh" "0Ch" "EBh" "ECh" "E7h" and SPI "EBh" "ECh" "E7h" support wrap around feature after wrap around is enabled.
-Both SPI (8 clocks) and QPI (2 clocks) command cycle can be accepted by this instruction.
+QPI "EBh" "ECh" and SPI "ECh" support wrap around feature after wrap around is enabled.
+Both SPI (8 clocks) and QPI (2 clocks) command cycles can be accepted by this instruction.
 The SIO[3:1] are don't care during SPI mode.